code-saturne/code_saturne/docs/doxygen/user_guide/studymanager.md

 ### How to set a logarithmic scale?

-The following raw commands have to be used:
+The following raw commands can be used:

 ```{.xml}
 <subplot id="2" title="Grid convergence" xlabel="Number of cells" ylabel="Error (\%)">